Sam Huff Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is first in MLB with a collective 9.6 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings compiled by the White Sox pitching staff ranks second in the league.

-- The White Sox have the 24th-ranked team ERA among all league pitching staffs (4.59).
+- The White Sox have a 4.65 team ERA that ranks 25th across all league pitching staffs.

-- The White Sox allow the second-most home runs in baseball (150 total, 1.4 per game).
+- The White Sox allow the fifth-most home runs in baseball (153 total, 1.4 per game).

+- Toussaint (1-3 with a 3.50 ERA and 29 strikeouts in 36 2/3 innings pitched) makes the start for the White Sox, his sixth of the season.

-- The right-hander's last time out came on Friday against the Cleveland Guardians, when he tossed 5 2/3 innings, surrendering four earned runs while allowing nine hits.
+- His last time out came on Friday against the Cleveland Guardians, when the right-hander tossed five scoreless innings while allowing three hits.

+- The 27-year-old has an ERA of 3.50, with 7.3 strikeouts per nine innings, in nine games this season.
+Opposing hitters have a .182 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.